mellonmusk/basic_ai_projects/README.md

 -Then I made word clouds from collected data

 Note: I wrote this notebook in jupyter notebook, not colab.
 You would also need a file of shape that you want for wordcloud and a font file in your local environment.

+Week2

+-Web crawling from dynamic website

+-Collected reviews and ratings of John Wick4 from imdb